V404 Cygni: Observation history

-This system was first noted as Nova Cygni 1938 and given the variable star designation V404 Cygni.
+The system was first noted as Nova Cygni 1938 and given the variable star designation V404 Cygni.
 It was considered to be an ordinary "moderately fast" nova although large fluctuations were noted during the decline.
 It was discovered after maximum light, and the photographic magnitude range was measured at 12.5–20.5.

 On May 22, 1989 the Japanese Ginga Team discovered a new X-ray source that was catalogued as GS 2023+338.
 This source was quickly linked to V404 Cygni, which was discovered to be in outburst again as Nova Cygni 1989.

 Follow-up studies showed a previously unnoticed outburst in 1956.
 There was also a possible brightening in 1979.

 In 2009, the black hole in the V404 Cygni system became the first black hole to have an accurate parallax measurement for its distance from the Solar System.
 Measured by very-long-baseline interferometry using the High Sensitivity Array, the distance is 2.39±0.14 kiloparsecs, or 7,800±460 light-years.